SpaceChuck/taze-adam/help.md

 ### Will you ever make builds for PS4, Xbox, Switch, etc.
 - I likely won't be making them because it's expensive and I don't even have any modern consoles.

-### Will you add ads or in-app purchases to Taze Adam games?
-- Taze Adam and Taze Adam 3D will probably not have any ads.
-However, future games might have ads.